-The team led by Scaiano studies light-matter interactions in relations to materials: synthesis of materials using light, steering of chemical reactions (including catalysis) using light, light as a diagnostic or therapeutic agent in medicine.
+The team led by Scaiano studies light-matter interactions in relation to materials: materials synthesis using light, driving chemical reactions (including catalysis) using light, light as a diagnostic or therapeutic agent in medicine.

 Research groups in this field